Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Simulation Results

 \section{Simulation Results}

-In this section, we first run simulations to validate our steady-state analysis of the evolution and the effect of irrationality on behavior and the pandemic in Section \ref{sec:analysis}.
+In this section, we first run simulations to validate our steady state analysis of the co-evolution process and the effect of irrationality on behavior and the pandemic in Section \ref{sec:analysis}.
 Then we validate the effectiveness of our behavior guidance algorithms proposed in Section \ref{sec:control}.
-Since no previous works analyze how to model irrational individuals in disease spread, we do not compare our method with other methods in this section.
+As there are few previous works that analyze how to model irrational individuals in a pandemic, we do not compare our method with other works in this section.

-\subsection{Simulations of the steady states of EUT and PT}
+\subsection{Simulations of the Steady States of EUT and PT}

 Theorem \ref{th1} and \ref{th2} give theoretical analyses of the steady states when individuals are rational and irrational, respectively.
-To validate our conclusions in Section \ref{sec:analysis}, as an example, we conducted simulations on regular networks with 500 nodes.
-The physical contact network had a fixed degree of 10, while the information network had a degree of 20.
+To validate the two theorems, as an example, we conducted simulations on regular networks with 500 nodes.
+The physical contact network has a fixed degree of 10, while the information network has a degree of 20.
 We observe similar trends on other types of networks and with other parameters.
-We set the recovery rate to $\gamma=0.03$ and let the infection rate $\beta_1$ vary.
-We set $c_1=0$, $c_2=-1$, and $c_n=-20$.
+We set the recovery rate to $\gamma=0.03$ as an example and let the infection rate $\beta_1$ vary.
 We first run the simulation to validate the three cases of the steady state of EUT and PT.
-Since risky behaviors such as going out and not wearing a mask are the default behaviors most people take in their daily lives, we set $c_1=0$, while conservative behaviors such as isolation and wearing masks can be regarded as behaviors with losses.
-In order to facilitate the comparison of EUT and PT, we set $u^E(x)=u^P(x)$ and use the power function in \eqref{utilityfunc} with $\sigma=0.65$ and $\lambda=1$.
+Since risky behaviors such as going out and not wearing a mask are the default behaviors most people take in their daily lives, we set $c_1=0$; while conservative behaviors such as isolation and wearing masks can be regarded as behaviors with losses and we let $c_2<0$.
+In this work, we let $c_1=0$, $c_2=-1$, and $c_n=-20$.
+In order to facilitate the comparison between EUT and PT, we set $u^E(x)=u^P(x)$ and use the power function in \eqref{utilityfunc} with $\sigma=0.65$ and $\lambda=1$ as an example.
 For other value functions, we observe the same trend and omit the results here.
 For each simulation setup, we repeat the experiment 50 times and show the average result below.